rafaelmardojai/thunderbird-gnome-theme/README.md

 You can follow the installation script steps again to update the theme.

 ## Uninstalling
 1. Go to your profile folder.
-Go to Manu > Help > More Troubleshooting Information >  Application Basics > Profile Directory > Open Directory)
+Go to Menu > Help > More Troubleshooting Information >  Application Basics > Profile Directory > Open Directory)
 2. Remove `chrome` folder.
 3. Remove the unwanted preferences from your `user.js` inside your profile folder.
 The install script append the needed prefs in that file, you can check what preferences does it append by checking `configuration/user.js` in this repo.